Noovolari/leapp/docs/configuration.md

-Now it's time to add your very first configuration, follow the link to your preferred supported method and start enjoying Leapp.
+Now it's time to add your very first configuration.
+Follow the link to your preferred supported method and start enjoying Leapp.

 ## Sessions
 ### AWS